 This is unacceptable on a camera attempting to reach the professional market.

 As an aside, a new Nikon D200 problem is that the first few shots are blank, totally blank.
 This may be a result of the lens not seating properly, but at least one other user of the Nikon D200 reported the same issue.
+We junked our Nikon D200 as a result.
+No wonder Canon sells more cameras.

 As soon as I have a spare minute in trans-Pacific and trans-Atlantic travel (I am writing this en route to Novosibirsk, Russia, from there to Israel…), I will return the lens and ask for my money back in full.

-But it would be difficult for a camera manufacturer to replace my broken trust.
-This is simply a cheap lens shade, and a cheap manufacturing option.
 It may have increased Nikon profit a bit, but loss of sales due to mention of these defects is unfortunately more costly than having made the lens correctly to begin with.

 Normally I expect quality of Nikon to be better than a Canon